nikolaydubina/consistentimports/README.md

 One simple heuristic is to check that package and the package it imports match long enough prefix.

-## Appendix B: promotion to linter aggregators
+## Appendix B: integration to linter aggregators

 `staticcheck`
 - `2023-06-08` proposal raised: https://github.com/dominikh/go-tools/issues/1413